Student Handbook: Student Life and Student Services

 Packages may be shipped to arrive at Wheelock after students have returned to campus in the fall.
 Packages should be addressed to you at Wheelock College, 150 The Riverway, your mailbox number, Boston, MA 02215.

 Violations of Residence Policies

 Living in a Wheelock residence hall provides students with the opportunity to enjoy the benefits of community life.
 Living together in such a close setting demands a sense of responsibility to one another and to respect one another's rights and safety.
 Consequently, students must abide by Residence Life policies that have been adopted in consideration of all students.
 Students are encouraged, as responsible adults, to resolve issues concerning community living (such as noise level) by discussing them with affected residence hall members.

 Violations of Residence Life policies are violations of the Student Code of Conduct.
-Resident Assistants and Resident Directors may refer violations of Residence Life policies to the Associate Dean of Students/Director of Residence Life and/or Associate Director of Residence Life who may make referrals to the Dean of Students.
+Resident Assistants and Resident Directors may refer violations of Residence Life policies to the Associate Dean of Students/Director of Residence Life and/or Coordinator of Residence Life who may make referrals to the Dean of Students.

 All policies described in the Residence Life subsection of this Section of the Handbook apply to graduate students.
 As members of the resident student community, graduate students are expected to comply with all Residence Life Policies.

 The Office of Student Life develops an active campus life by providing opportunities for students to realize their creative and intellectual potential through involvement in programs and activities.
 It accomplishes these goals by working with student organizations, campus programs, leadership development, and education.
 The Office of Student Life staff advises and oversees the Student Government Association, recognizes and supports student organizations, and implements campus-wide events and programs.
 The Office also helps students get connected to the College through student orientation and new student and transfer workshops, leadership development programs, annual events, and commuter, international, and graduate programs.